SkyForgerUK/p3-household-budget/README.md

     - Go to address https://github.com/SkyForgerUK/p3-household-budget
     - Click on "Gitpod" button to launch the application
     - In TERMINAL section type in command "python3 run.py"
-    - Program will run in the TERMINAL
+    - App will run in the TERMINAL

 <details>